redis-developer/basic-redis-caching-demo-ruby/README.md

   - E.g `GET microsoft`

-- You can get remaining time to live of a key (`SECONDS`) with this command:
+- You can get the remaining time to live of a key (`SECONDS`) with this command:
   - E.g `TTL microsoft`

 ##### Code example: